Kuadrant/multicluster-gateway-controller/docs/how-to/kuadrant-addon-walkthrough.md

 ## Setup up local environment
 1. Clone this repo locally
-1. In `T1` run the following command to bring up the kind clusters.
+2. In `T1` run the following command to bring up the kind clusters.
 The number of spoke cluster you want is dictated by the env var `MGC_WORKLOAD_CLUSTERS_COUNT`

     ```bash
-    make local-setup MGC_WORKLOAD_CLUSTERS_COUNT=1
+    make local-setup-kind MGC_WORKLOAD_CLUSTERS_COUNT=1
     ```
     > :sos: Linux users may encounter the following error:
     > `ERROR: failed to create cluster: could not find a log line that matches "Reached target .*Multi-User System.*|detected cgroup v1"
     > make: *** [Makefile:75: local-setup] Error 1ERROR: failed to create cluster: could not find a log line that matches "Reached target .*Multi-User System.*|detected cgroup v1"
     > make: *** [Makefile:75: local-setup] Error 1`
     > This is a known issue with Kind.
 [Follow the steps here](https://kind.sigs.k8s.io/docs/user/known-issues/#pod-errors-due-to-too-many-open-files) to resolve it.
+3. In `T1` run the following command to deploy onto freshly created kind clusters
+    ```bash
+    make local-setup-mgc MGC_WORKLOAD_CLUSTERS_COUNT=1
+    ```

 ### Running the addon manager controller and deploying Kuadrant resources

 > **_NOTE:_** :exclamation: Your terminal should have the context of the Hub cluster or the control plane cluster.
-This is by default the context after you run the make local setup.
+This is by default the context after you run the `make local-setup-mgc`.
 To get the context run the following command
      `kind export kubeconfig --name=mgc-control-plane --kubeconfig=$(pwd)/local/kube/control-plane.yaml && export KUBECONFIG=$(pwd)/local/kube/control-plane.yaml`

 1. In `T1` run the following to bring up the controller.